nomensa/coding-standards/README.md

 # Coding standards

 This is the living document that is [Nomensa's](http://www.nomensa.com/) front-end coding standards.
-They are formed from various sources including our own preferred approaches for front-end development.
+They are formed from various sources including our own preferred approach to front-end development.

 - [HTML](./html/)
 - [CSS](./css/)